mannalext/Wikipedia_Search/README.md

 2. Once you have all the links from article A, test how long it would take to run the same logic (make a call, store links from the page) for every link found on article A. If the time trivial, this project can be done without recursion.
 Otherwise, develop the recursive / multithreaded algorithm.

+3. Decide whether to include main page links or not

+4. Create a Vertex class (struct)